Automated HDR real estate photography processing multiple images with AI-powered editing

 Market snapshot: what you are actually competing against

-The competitive field clusters into three archetypes.
-First, desktop software — Photomatix Pro ($99 one-time), Luminar Neo ($99–$159), ON1 Photo RAW ($99) — still dominates the single-photographer workflow.
-Second, cloud AI services — AutoHDR ($0.40–$0.55/image, 20–30 min turnaround), Imagen AI ($0.03–$0.07/image learned from your Lightroom catalog), Aftershoot ($10–$60/month unlimited) — own the mid-volume agency.
-Third, managed outsourcing — BoxBrownie/Pixa ($1.60/image), PhotoUp ($0.50–$9/image) — still holds the hands-off, high-touch tier.
+The field clusters into three archetypes.
+First, desktop software: Photomatix Pro ($99 one-time), Luminar Neo ($99–$159), ON1 Photo RAW ($99) still owns the single-photographer workflow.
+Second, cloud AI services: AutoHDR ($0.37–$0.55/image, 20–30 min turnaround, pay-on-download), Imagen AI ($0.03–$0.07/image learned from your Lightroom catalog), Aftershoot ($10–$60/month) own the mid-volume agency.
+Third, managed outsourcing: BoxBrownie ($1.60/image), PhotoUp ($0.50–$9/image) hold the hands-off, high-touch tier.

 If you are building, the white space is rarely “another HDR tool.”
-It is a vertical wrapper: an MLS-integrated pipeline for a specific brokerage, a property-manager SaaS with HDR baked in, or a white-label API for prop-tech platforms that don’t want to build the ML themselves.
-That narrower scope is also where unit economics work.
+It is a vertical wrapper: an MLS-integrated pipeline for a specific brokerage, a property-manager SaaS with HDR baked in, or a white-label API for proptech platforms that don’t want to build the ML themselves.
+That narrower scope is also where the unit economics work.

 Bracketing fundamentals that feed good models